Sri Lanka president, PM to resign after tumultuous protests - NewsBreak

 COLOMBO, Sri Lanka — (AP) — Sri Lanka's president and prime minister agreed to resign Saturday after the country's most chaotic day in months of political turmoil, with protesters storming both officials' homes and setting fire to one of the buildings in a rage over the nation's severe economic crisis.

 Police had attempted to thwart promised protests with a curfew, then lifted it as lawyers and opposition politicians denounced it as illegal.
-Thousands of protesters entered the capital, Colombo, and swarmed into Rajapaksa’s fortified residence.
-Video images showed jubilant crowds taking a dip in the garden pool.
-Some people lay on the home’s beds, while others made tea and issued statements from a conference room demanding that the president and prime minister go.
+Thousands of protesters entered the capital, Colombo, and swarmed into Rajapaksa's fortified residence.
+Video images showed jubilant crowds splashing in the garden pool, lying on beds and using their cellphone cameras to capture the moment.
+Some made tea, while others issued statements from a conference room demanding that the president and prime minister go.

 It was not clear if Rajapaksa was there at the time, and government spokesman Mohan Samaranayake said he had no information about the president’s movements.